JonathanMEdwards/subtext10/doc/language.md

 3. The `ratio` is calculated to be 1 using the `floor` function to round-down the division
 4. An _extra result_ named `remainder` is defined and calculated to be 2 based on `ratio`
 5. The extra-block passes through the ratio, which as the last value in the function becomes the value of `x`
 6. The reference `y = x~remainder` accesses the extra result `remainder` which becomes the value of `y`.
-Equivalently, `y = ~remainder` would accesses the extra result of the previous field `x` without naming it (skipping preceding `check` and `let` fields)
+Equivalently, `y = ~remainder` would accesses the extra result of the previous field `x` without naming it.

-A function can have multiple extra results, each with a different name, defined as
+A code block can have multiple extra results, each with a different name, defined as
 ```
 extra{~result1 = ..., ~result2 = ..., ...}
 ```